ismaro3/UrlShortener2015/README.md

 * 23/10/2015.
 16:30-18:00.
 A document with the asked format is realized.
 We collect all our objectives (what we want about this work), and our services with their respectives description of the expected marks.
 The written document is not the last document (this means, it's not our contract), but a draft to be confirmed with the professors before the signature of it.
 The document is sent to the professor Francisco J. López Pellicer.

 * 25/10/2015.
 18:00-19:30.
 We get back the draft with some indications made by Francisco J. López Pellicer with changes we should make.
 We improve our document with the suggested changes and we return it to Francisco J. López Pellicer.
 The next step is to wait for our turn to set our project agreement.
 It is supposed to realize it during this week or the beginning of the next one.

+* 03/11/ 2015 19:00-21:00.
+After meeting with de proffesor and discuss the contract, two members team sign (Alberto Álvarez Aldea and Iñigo Gascón Royo) the final contract project.
+The other two members (Santiago Gil Begué and David Nicuesa Aranda) must sign the project during this week.